Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Yes

-Adobe Lightroom is still the best photo editing app for Android when it comes to quality and control.
-Its AI Masking tool automatically detects the sky, subject, and background — letting you edit each one separately without any manual selection.
+Lightroom is still the best photo editor on Android for quality and control.
+Its AI Masking automatically detects sky, subject, and background, letting you edit each separately with no manual selection.
+Photographers should also see our picks for the best apps for photographers.

-• RAW file support beats every other free mobile photo editor
+- RAW support beats every other free mobile editor

-• Create presets and apply them to hundreds of photos at once
+- Create presets and batch-apply them to hundreds of photos

 15. Snapseed — Best Free Photo Editing App